 If your home doesn’t have a place that gets adequate sunlight, or if you’d like to bring out the best colors in your carnivorous plants, then you can buy grow lights.

 These things bring out the best colors in your plants.
 Several hours of sunlight won’t give the same quality—around 6 hours’ worth of sunlight will still result in a fairly healthy plant, but don’t expect much colors like the red traps of a Venus flytrap or much red coloration from sundews.

-If you’re getting growlights, consider also getting insulator foam to cover the sides of where you’re installing the light so that 1) the light doesn’t shine anywhere else and gets enclosed and 2) the light is reflected and focused in the plant’s grow area.
+If you’re getting grow lights, consider also getting insulator foam to cover the sides of where you’re installing the light so that 1) the light doesn’t shine anywhere else and gets enclosed and 2) the light is reflected and focused in the plant’s growing area.
 I use a shelf to keep all my plants with lights that are easily installed at the required height.